robenkleene/audio-references/logic-pro/logic-pro.md

 - Select the audio
 - In the inspector on the left (toggle with `I`), under "More", enter a "Fade Out" of `1` (for `1ms`).

-## MIDI Editing

-- `⌘4`: Open the MIDI editor in a new window
-- Clicking a key, selects all notes in that key
-- `⌥↓` / `⌥↑`: Move note up or down
-- `⇧⌥↓` / `⇧⌥↑`: Move note up or down
-- `⌥o`: Toggle playing MIDI notes when they are selected (or click the symbol that looks like a MIDI cable above the piano roll)

 ## Plugins

 - `[` / `]`: Next and previous preset